 Asif Ahmed Neloy

 Asif Ahmed Neloy is a Faculty Member at the Department of Computing Studies and Information Systems (CSIS) at Douglas College in New Westminster, British Columbia.
-He also holds an adjunct Faculty position at the University of British Columbia (UBC), Faculty of Land and Food Systems, as well as in the Department of Computing and Academic Studies at the British Columbia Institute of Technology (BCIT).
+He also holds an adjunct Faculty position at the University of British Columbia (UBC), Faculty of Land and Food Systems.
 Currently, he is teaching courses on Advanced Databases, System Analysis and Design, Data Analytics, and Fundamental Machine Learning.
 Aside from teaching, he is actively pursuing theoretical and applied research related to Probabilistic and Bayesian Modeling, Anomaly Detection, Dimension Reduction, and interdisciplinary applications of Auto-Encoders.
-Previously, he taught undergraduate and graduate courses at Vancouver Island University, University of Manitoba, and North South University.
+Previously, he taught undergraduate and graduate courses at British Columbia Institute of Technology (BCIT), Vancouver Island University, University of Manitoba, and North South University.

 He obtained his MSc in Computer Science from University of Manitoba, supervised by Dr. Maxime Turgeon and Dr. Cüneyt Akçora, focusing on Dimension Reduction and Anomaly Detection using Unsupervised Machine Learning.
 Along with Unsupervised settings, he has researched various Data Analytics methods, including Feature Extraction, Two-staged Modeling approaches, and Statistical Modeling under Dimension Reduction Lab and NSERC CREATE fund on The Visual and Automated Disease Analytics (VADA) Graduate Training program.
 Prior to that, he worked with Dr. Shahnewaz Siddique on interdisciplinary research topics, including Robotics, Recommender Systems, Health Informatics, and Computer Vision.